kjellm/kjellm.github.com/event.markdown

   - a *logg* method
   - a *to_h* method
 - Exception classes.
-- Base classes for Entities, Value Objects, and Events.
+- Base classes for *entities* and *value objects*.

-The code implementing this are not necessary to understand in order to understand the code shown in this article.
-So I will only link to it [here][2].
-I encurage you to not look at this code for now, but rather read on and eventually come back and look at it later if you want.
+You will find the implementation [here][2].
+But I will encurage you to *not* look at it now, but rather read on and come back for it later.
+I will postulate that it is not necessary to have knowledge of this code to understand the rest of this article.

 ### Event Sourcing